wwarthen/RomWBW/Source/Doc/SystemGuide.md

 If the Unit specified is not a hard disk the Media ID will be returned and the slice parameter ignored.
-If there is no media in device, or the slice number is invaid (Parameter Out Of Range) the function will return an error status.
+If there is no media in device, or the slice number is invalid (Parameter Out Of Range) the function will return an error status.

 **NOTE:** This function was placed in HBIOS to be shared between the different CP/M variants supported by RomWBW.
 It is not strictly a BIOS function,